-- Progress through the accompanying slide(s) - Note: participants have been granted editor access to the Google Sheets using the email provided for this training.
-Ensure participants are logged out of their personal Gmail accounts in order to access and edit this Google Sheet.
-If they are having trouble logging out, ask that they request access.
-Keep an eye on your email for these requests and quickly approve their request so they can access the Google Sheet! - When ready, move participants into their Zoom break-out groups (using the saved groups from session 7) - It will take a few seconds for participants to all move from the main room to the Zoom break-out rooms. - Watch the alert in the main plenary that means that someone has hit the help button. - The facilitator will need to be manually moved into the Zoom break-out rooms - While the group activity is running, monitor the call for any technology problems, groups asking for help, etc. and move the facilitator around
+- When ready, move participants into their Zoom break-out groups (using the saved groups from session 7) - It will take a few seconds for participants to all move from the main room to the Zoom break-out rooms. - Watch the alert in the main plenary that means that someone has hit the help button. - The facilitator will need to be manually moved into the Zoom break-out rooms - While the group activity is running, monitor the call for any technology problems, groups asking for help, etc. and move the facilitator around

-6 After 30 minutes, regardless of how far groups get, bring everyone back to plenary.

-Close the session by explaining that in the sessions to come, they will have a chance to work with each other to strengthen their logic models and make them more gender transformative.

-- Close the Zoom break-out groups and bring everyone back to plenary - Progress through accompanying slide(s)
+- After 30 minutes, regardless of how far groups get, bring everyone back to plenary. - Close the session by explaining that in the sessions to come, they will have a chance to work with each other to strengthen their logic models and make them more gender transformative. - Close the Zoom break-out groups and bring everyone back to plenary - Progress through accompanying slide(s)